 He [Hofdemel] seems to have been musical as well, for in his estate, two violins, a basset horn and music, estimated at 92 gulden 42 kreuzer were found.
 He was married to the daughter of a capellmeister from Brno, Magdalena, née Pokorny.
 It was her who received music lessons from Mozart which were probably supposed to pay off part of the debt.
 But no piano is listed in the probate records, in what should Mozart therefore have given music lessons to Mrs. Hofdemel?
 Violin is probably unusual for a woman, that would only leave singing lessons.Accordingly, Baur in her book (p.
 499) repeats Gugitz's information (even including the fictitious basset horn and the violin lessons):

 On p.
 500 of her book Baur repeats her claim: "Laut Sperrs-Relation befand sich in Franz Hofdemels Nachlass kein Klavier.
 (WStLA, Mag.
 ZG, A2, 3730/1791)." ("According to the probate records there was no piano in Franz Hofdemel's estate.").
 In the main text Baur even goes one better – and her arrogant "I know it all better than generations before me" style of writing in the following passage is symptomatic for the whole book.
-To grandiosely "eradicate" old errors in Mozart research (which actually have been cleared up ages ago by the likes of Otto Erich Deutsch and Alfred Einstein) is one of the most tiresome attitudes in the recent Mozart literature.
+To grandiosely "eradicate" old errors in Mozart research (which actually have been cleared up ages ago by the likes of Otto Erich Deutsch and Alfred Einstein) is one of the most tiresome attitudes of recent Mozart biographers.
 On p.
 384 this method culminates in the following passage: